chrishayesmu/XCOM-LW-CommunityEdition/README.md

 ## Modding hooks

-A system for new mod hooks has not been determined yet.
+Documentation for mod hooks not yet completed.
+For now, see [HighlanderTacticalListener](Src/XComHighlander/Classes/HighlanderTacticalListener.uc) and [HighlanderStrategyListener](Src/XComHighlander/Classes/HighlanderStrategyListener.uc).

 Mutator-based mods are still supported, as in Long War 1.0; however if these mods conflict with the Highlander (e.g. by overriding the same class as the Highlander does) their interaction may be unpredictable.